yeti0904/ysl/README.md

 compiles YSL as a library

 ### graphics=off
-disables the gfx library so raylib is not required for decompilation
+disables the gfx library so raylib is not required for compilation

+### curl=off
+disables the curl extension so libcurl is not required for compilation

 ## syntax
 \# for comments